aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

 and we let also AiiDA know the name of the output file: our first input plugin is ready!

-.. note:: All content stored in the tempfolder will be then stored into the AiiDA database, potentially `forever`.
+.. note:: All content in the in the ``tempfolder`` in preparation of the inputs files will be then stored into the
+  AiiDA database, potentially `forever`.
 Therefore, before generating huge files, you should carefully think at how to design your plugin interface.
+The same applies for ``calcinfo.retrieve_list``.

 As a final step, after copying the file in the location specified above, we can check if AiiDA recognised the plugin, by running the command